 Making predictions is a difficult task.
 It requires that students have reached an operative level of development(Piaget, 1983) and have an understanding of all the Scratch programming constructs (Kordaki,2012).
 In order to make predictions students should be able to use abstract thinking for solving problems and have the ability to imagine the outcome of particular actions.

-Objective: enable students to synthesize all Scratch programming knowledge and skills to formulate code for a
+Objective: enable students to synthesize all Scratch programming knowledge and skills to formulate code for a particular outcome.

 Students are asked to develop the code for a particular output as it runs in the Scratch output window.
 Like predicting outcome this activity requires higher level skills, like “thinking skills such as reversible thinking, analytical and synthetic thinking, as well as reflection, prediction, hypothesis generation and exploration” ( Kordaki, 2012, p.4).